-Jason Carney, SACE’s Clean Energy Program Manager, presented a statement on February 13, 2018 at the Tennessee State Conference NAACP’s 17th Annual Legislative Day on the Hill.
+Jason Carney, a former Clean Energy Program Manager at SACE, presented a statement on February 13, 2018 at the Tennessee State Conference NAACP’s 17th Annual Legislative Day on the Hill.
 This event provided an opportunity to meet with legislators regarding issues of concern and open discussion of NAACP’s policy and priorities.

 This is Jason’s statement: